Take, edit, and share photos and videos

 - Don't have Windows Phone 8.1?
 Some options and features described below might not be available on your phone or might look a little different.
 See How do I update my phone software? to learn how to check for the latest updates.

 - Your Windows Phone might have come with a different default camera app.
-To check or change it, tap Settings in the App list, swipe over to Applications, tap Photos + camera, and then look for the camera name in the Default camera app box.
+To check or change it, tap Photos in the App list, tap More > Settings, and then look for the camera name in the Default camera app box.

 To take a photo or video

 Press the Camera button, usually found on the edge of your phone.

 - If your phone doesn't have a physical Camera button, go to the App list, tap Camera, and then tap the screen to take a photo.
 (For more info, consult your phone manual.)

 - You can also launch the camera in a single tap from action center.
 To learn more, see Use quick actions on my phone.

 - Phone locked or asleep?
 You can still quickly capture the moment—just press the Camera button.

 - To take a photo, first press the Camera button halfway down to focus, and then press it all the way to snap the photo.

 - If your phone doesn't have a Camera button, you can tap Single photo on the viewfinder to take a photo.